 Step 1: Find the article you need that does not have full text.
 In this example, we will be using the article “Taking Care of the Hateful Patient.”

 Step 3: The “Find It” button should launch you to a page with multiple options.
-From here you want to click the “Request A Copy” button.
+From here, you should click, “Request A Copy."

-Step 4: After clicking “Request A Copy” you will be directed to the ILL request page.
+Step 4: After clicking “Request A Copy,” you will be directed to the Interlibrary Loan (ILL) request page.
 You may first be asked to enter your NetID.
 Click the button to request a "Digital Copy of an Article or Chapter."
-After doing this you will be re-routed back to the request form.
+You will then be re-routed back to the request form.

 Step 5: Fill out the forms with as much of the article information as you have. *You should make a special note if you have a preferred language for the article or if you would like it in color.
-Hit submit when done.
+Click "Submit Request" when done.